JongSuk1/KorQuad/README.md

 ## Train and Inference in NSML
 ### Train Model
 In this project, we tested two types of models: **run_squad.py, run_squad_multihead.py**.
 You can choose either use a single head or multi-head for each source.
-Single head model show better results and all of the above results are from single-head.
-If you want to use multi-head model, modify run_nsml.sh file run_squad.py to run_squad_multihead.py and delete only_wiki option.
+If you want to train multi-head model, modify run_nsml.sh file run_squad.py to run_squad_multihead.py and delete only_wiki option.

 ```bash
 > sh run_nsml.sh